 Alcohol use disorder is a disease resulting in:

 - Strong cravings for alcohol

 - Loss of control once you’ve started drinking alcohol

 - Feeling irritable and anxious when you aren’t drinking alcohol

-Methamphetamine is a highly addictive stimulant with powerful properties impacting the central nervous system.
+Methamphetamine, with street name crystal meth or crack, is a highly addictive stimulant with powerful properties impacting the central nervous system.
 Crystal methamphetamine is a common form that looks like shiny glass fragments.
 Chemically, the drug is similar to amphetamine, which treats ADHD and certain sleep disorders, such as narcolepsy.

 People often use methamphetamine by smoking or snorting the powder, dissolving it into an injectable form, or swallowing it as pills.
-Because the intensity of the peak starts and fades quickly, it’s not uncommon for people to take repeated “binge and crash” doses.
+Because the intensity of the peak starts and fades quickly, it’s common for people to take repeated “binge and crash” doses.
 Sometimes, a person may take methamphetamine in back-to-back amounts in the form of binging called a “run,” often sacrificing sleep and food in the meantime.

 - Severe depression